ddev/ddev/docs/content/users/usage/faq.md

 When you update DDEV you'll see it pull a `ddev-webserver` image which is almost half a gigabyte compressed, and this can be an inconvenient thing to wait for when you're doing an upgrade, especially if you have a slow internet connection.

-The reason that `ddev-webserver` is so big is that it's built for you, for local development.
-It's big to let you switch PHP versions or switch between `nginx` and `apache` web servers with a simple `ddev restart`, rather than a build process.
-It's big to let you have Xdebug there with a simple `ddev xdebug on`.
+The reason that `ddev-webserver` is so big is that it's built for your daily requirements for a local development environment.
+It lets you switch PHP versions or switch between `nginx` and `apache` web servers with a simple `ddev restart`, rather than a lengthy build process.
+It lets you use Xdebug with a simple `ddev xdebug on`.
 It has many, many features and tools that make it easy for you as a developer, but that one would not include in a production image.

 ## Workflow